holyavkin/Public/codex.md

 ### 3. Perceptions.
 **Supersenses.
 My take on the spiritual and supernatural.**

 --- 🎼 Perception/sensation is the awareness of things **changing**.
 Everything is changing every moment, even permanent constants.
 Vibrations are everywhere.
-Everything is vibrating.
+Everything is vibrating on some level.
 - Reviewing [my ikigai](#9-ikigai) reminds me why i am here.
 - My self-declared purpose is to enjoy quality time (with myself, my son, my wife, my relatives, my friends, my partners) by discovering and removing obstacles that hinder quality time.
 - 💀 Frequently remembering we will die increases the quality of our life.